The Institute of Culinary Education Opens its Second Location in Los Angeles

 ICE’s Recipe for Success Heads to the West Coast

 After 42 years in New York City, in January 2018 the Institute of Culinary Education opened the doors to a second location in Los Angeles — an urban oasis for food and restaurant lovers and without a doubt one of the most exciting food cities in America.
 Having taken over the facility previously occupied by Le Cordon Bleu in Pasadena, we’ve reimagined the space as a center for learning, innovation and creativity, staying true to the vision embodied by our New York flagship.
-With ribbon cutting scheduled for early 2018, both the ICE and food community couldn’t be more thrilled.

 “LA is a natural next step for ICE, as it has the confluence of food culture, diversity, creativity, market size and a vibrant culinary community to replicate ICE’s success in the NYC market,” said Rick Smilow, ICE’s president and CEO.
 “ICE will be the ideal option for creative students who want to start or change careers, advance in the food industry or are cost- and time-conscious in their education approach, but demand a high-caliber, chef-driven education.”

 Industry leaders are excited to welcome ICE to the west coast.
 “I’ve been working with ICE students in New York for years and they are consistently among the best young chefs in my restaurants,” said Tom Colicchio, celebrated chef/restaurateur and host of the hit television series Top Chef.
 “I’m very much looking forward to having an institution like ICE produce the same level of talent for my LA and Las Vegas restaurants, and to what their next generation of culinary leaders do for the west coast food scene.”